siyuan-zou/Repository_RetailX/README.md

+## Info
+This project is for the 2-day Hackathon organized jointly by Ecole polytechnique, McKinsey and Mistral AI.
+Participants are CHEN Yiming, MONTAGNE Thibaud, ZOU Siyuan, ZOU Yuran (by name order).

 # RetailX-Hackathon

 A MVP (Minimum Viable Product) Prototype of RetailX,  an intelligent AI assistant powered by [Mistral AI](https://github.com/mistralai) designed to provide an online shopping experience comparable to in-store retail.